Biological and Holistic Dentistry

 Biological Dentistry: Recognizing the Links Between the Oral Cavity and Body

 The most obvious link between the oral cavity and the rest of the body is that the oral cavity is the body's entry point for nutrients.
 But it's also an intake area for toxins, and microbes.
-If it functions poorly due to bad teeth, decreased saliva, compromised antimicrobial defenses (tonsils removed, low levels of digestive enzymes), the rest of the body is taxed and compromised, because it must then assume these functions.
-The oral mucosa, which lines the oral cavity, is highly permeable and anything absorbed through it immediately gets into the blood and lymphatic systems as well all spaces between the cells.
+If it functions poorly due to bad teeth, decreased saliva, compromised antimicrobial defenses (tonsils removed, low levels of digestive enzymes), the rest of the body is compromised, because it must then assume these functions.
+Anything absorbed through the oral cavity immediately gets into the blood and lymphatic systems.

 The oral cavity can also foster many pathologic microorganisms.
 If these microbes grow unchecked under the gums (periodontal disease), within teeth (abscesses) or in a hole in the jaw (cavitation or NICO) they produce an ongoing source of infection carried by the blood and lymph to the rest of the body.
 Oral microbes cultured from around the body have shown to be risk factors in heart disease, strokes, and diabetes.